Rail transport in Sudan: Tokar–Trinkitat Light Railway

-Proposed Nyala - Chad extension
+Proposed Nyala–Chad extension

-In 2011 funds were reportedly obtained to construct an extension from Nyala to Chad - the financing was to be obtained from China.
-In 2012 a contract to build a rail line from the Sudan-Chad border to the capital of Chad, N'Djamena was also reported to be signed.
+In 2011 funds were reportedly obtained to construct an extension from Nyala to Chad with financing to be obtained from China.
+In 2012 a contract to build a rail line from the Chad–Sudan border to the capital of Chad, N'Djamena was also reported to be signed.
 But in 2014 it was reported that although Sudan and Chad had agreed to stop supporting rebels in each other's countries, the US$2 billion project had still not been signed nor started.

 Proposed link to Ethiopia

 In June 2020 the funding was approved to finance a $3.4m feasibility study into a standard-gauge rail link between Ethiopia and Sudan.
-Ethiopia is considering a 1,522km line between Addis Ababa, Khartoum and Port Sudan on the Red Sea.
+Ethiopia is considering a 1,522 km line between Addis Ababa, Khartoum and Port Sudan on the Red Sea.
 The route has already been agreed by both governments.
-The two-year study will assess the railway’s technical, economic, environmental and social challenges, including the possibility of procuring it as a public–private partnership.
+The two-year study will assess the railway's technical, economic, environmental and social challenges, including the possibility of procuring it as a public–private partnership.

 Link to Egypt

 A 250 km/h rail link from the Egyptian city of Aswan to Wadi Halfa in the north has been proposed.
-The $2.5 million feasibility study was signed with Kuwaiti investment in April 2022, and would include a 6km bridge across Lake Nasser.
+The $2.5 million feasibility study was signed with Kuwaiti investment in April 2022, and would include a 6 km bridge across Lake Nasser.
 A further standard-gauge extension from Halfa to Khartoum has been proposed to give travelers from there a one-seat ride to Alexandria.

 South Sudan independence

-After the Declaration of Independence of South Sudan in 2011, 248 km of the Babanousa-Wau line was no longer within (north) Sudanese territory.
+After the Declaration of Independence of South Sudan in 2011, 248 km of the Babanousa-Wau line was no longer located within Sudan.